kimjune01/kimjune01.github.io/_posts/2018/2018-01-30-taking-freelancing-seriously.md

 At one job, I ran out of UI bugs to fix because I worked so fast.
 And when the manager saw that I was doing nothing, he didn't even bother to talk to me about potential for more responsibility.
 To him, I was machine that takes a Jira ticket, do work, and push that ticket to done.
 More tickets pushed, more productivity.
 And by the way, that's what they call them?
 Tickets?
 I don't want more tickets.
 No more tickets!

 So I quit.
-(At top tech companies, the average techie stays for less than two years)[http://www.businessinsider.com/employee-retention-rate-top-tech-companies-2017-8].
+[At top tech companies, the average techie stays for less than two years](http://www.businessinsider.com/employee-retention-rate-top-tech-companies-2017-8).
 But when they hire you, they act as if you're gonna stay for 5 to 10 years.
 And when the business needs change, you're laid off.
 It doesn't look good on your resume if you quit early, regardless of how much value you've contributed during your time there.

 I'm not demonizing employment.
 Most jobs are not for me.
 It works great for those that want to work in a semi-stable social environment.
 Or those that need benefits for their family.
 Employment means free health care in America.
 I live in Canada.